 ).

-Quick recap of “Unicode – a brief introduction” (§21):
+Quick recap of “Unicode – a brief introduction (advanced)” (§21):

 Code points are the atomic parts of Unicode text.
 Each code point is 21 bits in size.

 Grapheme clusters (user-perceived characters) represent written symbols, as displayed on screen or paper.
 One or more code points are needed to encode a single grapheme cluster.
+Most grapheme clusters are one code point long.

 The following code demonstrates that a single code point comprises one or two JavaScript characters.
 We count the latter via .length